Tinkerforge/doc/source/Tutorials/Tutorial.rst

 Phase 2: Write your own Program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To incorporate the Rotary Poti Bricklet in our small project we have to download the Python bindings for the Rotary Poti Bricklet from :ref:`here <downloads_firmwares_plugins>` and place them in the project folder.

-We change our small program to allow the controlling of the motor velocity with the rotary poti.
-It now look as follows (`Download <https://raw.github.com/Tinkerforge/doc/master/source/Tutorials/tutorial_brick_bricklet_test.py>`__), :
+To incorporate the Rotary Poti Bricklet in our small project we change the program to allow controlling of the motor velocity with the rotary poti.
+It now look as follows (`Download <https://raw.github.com/Tinkerforge/doc/master/source/Tutorials/tutorial_brick_bricklet_test.py>`__):

 .. literalinclude:: tutorial_brick_bricklet_test.py
  :language: python